DlyanRutter/admissions/README.md

-# admissions
-Predict student admissions
+Predict student admissions based on GPA, class rank, and test scores.
+Will use deep neural network